Regulating Sommerfeld resonances for multi-state systems and higher partial waves: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helpful comments that improved the clarity of the paper.
 TRS thanks Tobias Binder, Kalliopi Petraki, and Marcos Flores for useful discussions.
 RS thanks Tomohiro Abe, Ayuki Kamada, and Takumu Yamanaka for useful discussions.
 We also thank Barry Cimring for pointing out errors in equations in an earlier version of this manuscript.
 The work of RS is supported in part by JSPS KAKENHI No.~23K03415, No.~24H02236, and No.~24H02244.
 The work of AP is supported in part by the US National Science Foundation Grant PHY2210533 and the Simons Foundation Grant Nos.~623940 and MPS-SIP-00010469.
 TRS was supported in part by a Guggenheim Fellowship; the Edward, Frances, and Shirley B. Daniels Fellowship of the Harvard Radcliffe Institute; the Bershadsky Distinguished Fellowship of the Harvard Physics Department; and the Simons Foundation (Grant Number 929255, T.R.S).
 TRS and AP thank the Kavli Institute for Theoretical Physics (KITP) and the Mainz Institute for Theoretical Physics for their hospitality during the completion of this work; this research was supported in part by grant no.~NSF PHY-2309135 to KITP.
 TRS thanks the Aspen Center for Physics for their hospitality during the completion of this work, which was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 TRS' work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.

 \begin{appendix}